-pHLIP® is a platform technology of pH-sensitive peptides: pH (Low) Insertion Peptides that exploit pH differences between healthy and diseased cells as a biomarker for targeting therapeutic and imaging/diagnostic agents to cells in diseased tissue.
+pHLIP®s (pH-Low Insertion Peptides) are a platform technology of pH-sensitive peptides that exploit pH differences between healthy and diseased cells as a biomarker for targeting and delivering therapeutic and imaging agents to cells in acidic diseased tissues.

 pHLIP® peptides sense and target pH at cell surfaces, where the pH is the lowest, thus providing high sensitivity.

 pHLIP® peptides exploit folding and insertion across the cell membrane, a cooperative process that gives high specificity.

 pHLIP® peptides do not target or accumulate in cells with normal surface pH in healthy tissue.

 When the pHLIP® peptide (blue) encounters healthy tissue, where the extracellular pH is around pH 7.4, the protonatable residues (red circles) of pHLIP® peptide remain deprotonated and negatively charged, and the peptide is located at the hydrophilic surface of the cell membrane.
 Weakly bound to the membrane, pHLIP® is washed away from the membrane via normal perfusion.